flon-io/rodzo/README.md

 Another tool for dealing with memory leaks is [===f / ===F](#f-and-f).
 When comparing strings it tells rodzo to free the left side (f) or both (F) after comparison.
 That may spare a few lines.

+### running with -d

+When running rodzo with `-d`, two files are emitted along the spec source file and its compiled executable, those two files are `spec_tree.txt` and `spec_pseudo.txt`.
+They both represent the tree of spec as seen by rodzo.
+The tree one is very detailed, with line numbers and levels, while the second one is a rendition of the spec in pseudo rodzo spec idiom.

+These `-d` files are used for debugging / developping rodzo.

 ## Writing specs